bytebase/bytebase/docs/design/source-code-tour.snb.md

 1. The task needs to be [approved](https://www.bytebase.com/docs/administration/environment-policy/approval-policy).
 1. The SQL statement must conform to [defined policy](https://www.bytebase.com/docs/sql-review/review-rules/overview).

 This pre-condition is modeled as `Task Check`.
-Task checks are created before when the correponding task becomes the next to-be-scheduled task in the pipeline:
+Task checks are created before when the corresponding task becomes the next to-be-scheduled task in the pipeline:

 https://sourcegraph.com/github.com/bytebase/bytebase@d55481/-/blob/server/pipeline.go?L9-37